New European Bauhaus Unlocked through Built4People (B4P)-endorsed Local Action

 Cultural-E goes a step beyond Nearly Zero Energy Buildings (nZEBs) towards the future of Plus Energy Buildings (PEBs).
 The team is approaching this topic by looking at climate and cultural differences in the use of residential buildings around Europe.
 By the end of the five years the project will have built four new Plus Energy Buildings in France, Germany, Italy and Norway.
 Cultural-E will also produce design tools, smart technologies, methodologies and policy recommendations for Plus Energy Buildings.

-The project team will develop technologies that take into consideration the local climate and socio-cultural contexts to enable a comprehensive optimisation of value/cost ratio of PEBs.
+The project team develops technologies that take into consideration the local climate and socio-cultural contexts to enable a comprehensive optimisation of value/cost ratio of PEBs.
 One of the design tools will be an interactive atlas of the different European climate-cultural geo-clusters in combination with possible solution sets in order to provide guidance for architects and designers interested in building PEBs.

 The smart technologies such as cloud-based House Management System, combining natural ventilation in a smart hybrid ventilation system, smart air movement system, and the decentralized Packed Heat Pump system will be further developed.
 Existing technologies such as photovoltaic/battery systems, thermal insulation materials, thermal mass activation and storage, shading systems will be further consolidated.
 Eight climate and cultural solutions sets will be developed.